 "Uh huh.
 That's what she said."

 He was not entirely sure why he cared about Christine's status.
 She had been so many things to him, most of them unpleasant.
 Her infatuation with him during their first tour had made him uncomfortable, had made it impossible to be even civil to her without her making more of the interaction than what it was.
-And later, after V'ger, when they'd served together again, she'd seemed to hold it against him that those early years had been as difficult as they were.
+And later, after V'ger, when they had served together again, she had seemed to hold it against him that those early years had been as difficult as they were.

-But he'd thought they'd reached some kind of detente after Khan.
+But he had thought they had reached some kind of detente after Khan.
 He'd decided that dealing with his death had allowed her to finally let go of any unrealistic desires.
-They'd been cordial to each other when they'd been forced to interact--cordial without being friendly.
+They had been cordial to each other when forced to interact—cordial without being friendly.
 It had been a comfortable ambivalence.

 So why could he not leave it at that?
 Why worry about her?